Islandora/documentation/docs/tutorials/how-to-create-collection.md

 # How to create and add to a Collection

 This how-to demonstrates creating a collection and adding items to it in Islandora Defaults.
-For more about collections, see Feature: Collections.
+For more about collections, see [Concept: Collection](../concepts/collection.md).

 ## Introduction